artarmstrong/lineup-manager/README.md

 ## Authentication Flow

-1. User visits the app and sees the Auth page (login/signup)
+1. User visits the app and sees the Home page
 2. User can sign up with email and password
 3. Supabase sends a confirmation email (check your spam folder)
 4. After email confirmation, user can sign in
-5. Authenticated users are redirected to the Dashboard
+5. Authenticated users can access the Dashboard and Profile pages
 6. Protected routes automatically redirect unauthenticated users to the login page

+## User Profile Features

+- **Full Name**: Users can update their display name
+- **Avatar Upload**: Users can upload profile pictures directly to Supabase Storage
+- **Avatar Preview**: Shows current avatar or default initial placeholder
+- **Automatic Storage**: Images are securely stored with proper access controls

 ## Next Steps

-Now that authentication is set up, you can:
+Now that authentication and profiles are set up, you can:

-1. **Create database tables** in Supabase for your lineup data
-2. **Add RLS (Row Level Security) policies** to secure your data
-3. **Build lineup management features** in new components/pages
+1. **Build lineup management features** in new components/pages
+2. **Add more database tables** for your lineup data
-4. **Add more routes** for different features
+3. **Add more routes** for different features
-5. **Implement real-time features** using Supabase subscriptions
+4. **Implement real-time features** using Supabase subscriptions
-6. **Add profile management** and user settings
+5. **Extend the profile** with additional fields as needed

 ## Troubleshooting